strangerstudios/pmpro-affiliates/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.6 -2023-01-10 =
+* SECURITY: General improvements to sanitization and escaping of strings and SQL queries.
+* ENHANCEMENT: Added ability to track commission rate and mark affiliate commission/orders as paid or reset them to unpaid.
+Defaults to 0% to keep backwards compatibility.
+* ENHANCEMENT: Added "PMPro Affiliates Report" block.
+* ENHANCEMENT: Improved frontend affiliate report to be responsive for mobile devices.
+* ENHANCEMENT: Added the ability to search for affiliates based on the affiliate name or email within the admin area.
+* ENHANCEMENT: General improvements to UI/UX of the affiliates admin area.
+Added various links to navigate between affiliate and user information more easily.
+* ENHANCEMENT: Added autocomplete username functionality when creating an affiliate.
+* ENHANCEMENT: Improved logic to figure out affiliate orders during checkout (Only loads relevant code on the checkout page).

 = 0.5 - 2022-01-29 =
 * BUG FIX: Fixed warning and broken functionality for the "View All" back link for frontend user affiliate reports.